ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 $ pip install "ray[serve]"
 $ pip install gradio
 ```
-For this tutorial, we will use Gradio apps that run use models: text summarization and generation models and [HuggingFace's Pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines) to access these models. **Note that you can substitute this Gradio app for any Gradio app of your own!**
+For this tutorial, we will use Gradio apps that run text summarization and generation models and use [HuggingFace's Pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines) to access these models. **Note that you can substitute this Gradio app for any Gradio app of your own!**

 First, let's install the transformers module.
 ```console